 So almost every product is a good product to sell.

-The real question is: can you make it more attractive?
+The most important question when doing product research is: can you make the product more attractive?
 Can you make a better job of selling it than your competition?

 This doesn’t mean that you have to be a great salesperson.
 You don’t actually need any sales experience to become an Amazon seller; you just need to know how to study the competition and how to do a good job of presenting your product.

 Here’s my process for how to find great products to sell on Amazon.

 What are the best selling products on Amazon?

 This is another good question.
 The good news is that Amazon actually make this information public.
 They tell you every month which are the best selling products.